 We have a good selection of premium engineered timber flooring for all homes.

-They are usually installed as a floating floor over an acoustic underlay but can also be glued to the subfloor.READ MORE...
+Engineered with a pre-finished top layer of real timber that is bonded to a plantation timber or plywood base, this timber flooring is usually installed as a floating floor over an acoustic underlay but can also be glued to the subfloor.READ MORE...

-Here is a good selection of Australian hardwoods and European Oaks
+A good selection of Australian hardwoods and European Oaks

 Heartridge Riviera Timber

 See below for more of our wide selection

 More on Timber Flooring

 Engineered timber flooring offers the homeowner an economical, fast, and no-mess option for a real timber floor with low environmental impact.

 And click-lock or traditional tongue & groove planks are quick and easy to install.

 What is Engineered Timber flooring?